 Who are we?

 The EcoCar Team at the University of Alberta is a student-run engineering organization that designs and builds hydrogen fuel cell powered vehicles.
-The team primarily races at the annual Shell Eco-Marathon Americas.
-However, in recent times, the team has competed in the Shell Eco-marathon Europe and might attend Eco-marathons in Brazil in the future.
+The team primarily races at the annual Shell Eco-Marathon Americas, and have competed at the Driver’s World Championship in Europe.

 Since the team’s formation in 2010, we have completed our first generation vehicle, Steve, placed second in the Shell Eco-Marathon in 2012 (our first year competing) and placed first in 2014.
-Our latest vehicle, Alice, which took two years to build, allowed us to clinch first place at the Shell Eco-marathon 2016 and allowed us to attend the Shell Eco-marathon Europe and Drivers' World Championship.
+Our second generation vehicle, Alice, which took two years to build, allowed us to clinch first place at the Shell Eco-marathon 2016 and allowed us to attend the Shell Eco-marathon Europe and Drivers’ World Championship.
+Our third generation vehicle, Sofie, competed in the prototype category, winning second place in 2017 and first in 2018.
+Our latest vehicle, Kate, is a brand new urban concept, and has not yet gone to competition.

 The team was created to develop and explore innovative solutions in the transportation sector.
 Our goal is to design and build zero emission vehicles to compete in international competitions and raise awareness about different sustainable automotive technologies.
 Through participation in competitions and promotional tours, the team hopes to help educate the local community and provide a showpiece for sustainable and innovative solutions.